ibm-ecosystem-engineering/Watson-NLP/MLOps/Watson-NLP-Knative/readme.md

 docker push <REGISTRY>/<NAMESPACE>/watson-nlp-container:v1
 ```

 ### Step 5.
-Deploying the app in Red Hat OpenShift Knative serving

-After the building the docker image and pushed to registry, you can deploy the app into your cluster.
+Deploying the Watson NLP Microservice

+In this step you will deploy the container image to Knative Serving.
 During the creation of a Service, Knative performs the following steps:

-- Create a new immutable revision for this version of the app.
+- Creates a new immutable revision for this version of the application.
-- Network programming to create a Route, ingress, Service, and load balancer for your app.
+- Creates a Route, Ingress, Service, and Load Balancer for your app.
-- Automatically scale your pods up and down, including scaling down to zero active pods.
+- Automatically scales your pods up and down, including scaling down to zero active pods.

-We can deploy the model in Knative serverless in two ways

-- using knative commandline tool `kn`
+Below, we will demonstrate two alternative approaches to doing the deployment operation:

+- Use Knative CLI (```kn```), and
-- standard Kubernetes manifest
+- Use a Kubernetes manifest.

-I am going to show the both type of deployment.
-You may choose any of the method.
+You may choose either method.

-To start, lets create a new project in OpenShift Cluster
+To start, create a new project in OpenShift Cluster for the application.

 ```sh
 oc new-project knative-demo